Studio Policies and Expectations

 If a student chooses to withdraw from lessons during the year, I require four weeks’ notice or payment in lieu.

-I schedule at least four private studio recitals a year and encourage everyone to participate.
+I schedule at least three studio recitals a year and encourage everyone to participate.
 It is a very rewarding goal and valuable performing experience, one that families look forward to.
-In 20-21 recitals will be hosted on-line until in-person events are deemed to be safe.
+In 22-23 recitals will be a combination of Virtual and if possible, live performances.

 At the beginning of the year, we will establish the goals each student wants to work towards and then develop a plan accordingly.